JiaqiGao/CMSC-21800-project/README.md

 ## Getting Started
 Make sure you have jupter notebook [installed](https://jupyter.org/install)

 Make sure you have the [dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present-Dashboard/5cd6-ry5g) installed locally in the same repo.
-Note that the original dataset is massive so make sure to export after filtering the data.
+Note that the original dataset is massive so make sure to export after filtering the data to the years you want (for testing, I filtered to just 2019 data).

 Run `jupter notebook project.ipynb`